GSPI Shopping.io Governance Trading 99.7% Lower This Week (GSPI)

-GSPI Shopping.io Governance (GSPI) traded 99.7% lower against the U.S. dollar during the 1-day period ending at 10:00 AM Eastern on September 13th.
-GSPI Shopping.io Governance has a market capitalization of $3,726.05 and approximately $14,864.00 worth of GSPI Shopping.io Governance was traded on exchanges in the last day.
-During the last seven days, GSPI Shopping.io Governance has traded down 99.7% against the U.S. dollar.
-One GSPI Shopping.io Governance coin can currently be purchased for approximately $0.0037 or 0.00000018 BTC on major exchanges.
+GSPI Shopping.io Governance (GSPI) traded 99.7% lower against the US dollar during the twenty-four hour period ending at 9:00 AM Eastern on September 14th.
+During the last seven days, GSPI Shopping.io Governance has traded 99.7% lower against the US dollar.
+GSPI Shopping.io Governance has a total market cap of $3,726.05 and approximately $14,864.00 worth of GSPI Shopping.io Governance was traded on exchanges in the last 24 hours.
+One GSPI Shopping.io Governance coin can now be purchased for $0.0037 or 0.00000018 BTC on popular cryptocurrency exchanges.

 - Tarality (TARAL) traded down 3.7% against the dollar and now trades at $0.0008 or 0.00000004 BTC.